Why Isn't My Book in Every Bookshop?

 To help you understand how book distribution works, here's a snapshot of what really happens to get your first book onto readers' shelves.

-Once your first book is published, it’s very common to wonder why it isn’t appearing on the shelves of every bookshop.
+When your first book is published - particularly as an indie or self-publishing author - it’s very common to wonder why it isn’t appearing on the shelves of every bookshop.

 To help explain how book distribution actually works, here’s a snapshot of what happens - and what doesn’t - when it comes to getting a book into physical stores.